Argyre quadrangle: Argyre basin

 The Argyre basin was created by a giant impact that occurred 70 million years after the Hellas impact.
 It is believed to have contained a lake early in the history of Mars.
 At least three river valleys (Surius Vallis, Dzigal Vallis, and Palacopus Vallis) drain into it from the south.
 After it froze solid, the ice formed eskers which are visible today.
 An article written by 22 researchers in Icarus concluded that the impact that formed the Argyre basin probably stuck an ice cap or a thick permafrost layer.
 Energy from the impact melted the ice and formed a giant lake that eventually sent water to the North.
 The lakes's volume was equal to that of Earth's Mediterranean Sea.
 The deepest part of the lake may have taken more than a hundred thousand years to freeze, but with the help of heat from the impact, geothermal heating, and dissolved solutes it may have had liquid water for many millions of years.
 Life may have developed in this time.
 This region shows a great deal of evidence of glacial activity with flow features, crevasse-like fractures, drumlins, eskers, tarns, aretes, cirques, horns, U-shaped valleys, and terraces.
 Because of the shapes of Argyre sinuous ridges, the authors concluded that they are eskers.
 Studies with advanced cameras, such as CTX, and MRO High Resolution Imaging Science Experiment (HiRISE) suggests that these ridges are probably eskers.

-Galle (Martian crater)

-Other craters

-The older a surface is the more craters it will have; therefore the crater density of a area is used to determine the relative age.

-Impact craters generally have a rim with ejecta around them, in contrast volcanic craters usually do not have a rim or ejecta deposits.
-As craters get larger (greater than 10 km in diameter) they usually have a central peak.
-The peak is caused by a rebound of the crater floor following the impact.
-Often, craters with diameters greater than 100 km have rings on their floors.
-Since so much material is blasted away, the ground readjusts, making circular faults.
-When lava flows upward along the faults, rings are produced.